Friday, August 4, 2017

 François Castang, French radio producer, held that "What's strange is that in this museum, there weren't any means of protection for the paintings, no alarm bell."
 As one of 50 to 80 visitors during the Munch Museum Madonna art theft, he indicated, "The paintings were simply attached by wire to the walls."
 He judged that "All you had to do is pull on the painting hard for the cord to break loose" and gunmen to jeopardize both masterpieces.

-An exhibition, "Scream and Madonna Revisited," which ran from May 23 to Sept.
-26, 2008, celebrated the stolen paintings' return and presented the restoration process; "Madonna," with worse damages, including a ripped canvas, than "The Scream," underwent further restoration after the exhibition ended; Aug.
-2, 2008: Hans Dinkelberg (uitdragerij), CC BY 2.0, via Flickr
+An exhibition, "Scream and Madonna Revisited," which ran from Friday, May 23, to Friday, Sep.
+26, 2008, celebrated the stolen paintings' return and presented the restoration process; "Madonna," with worse damages, including a ripped canvas, than "The Scream," underwent further restoration after the exhibition ended; Saturday, Aug.
+2, 2008, 01:51:12: Hans Dinkelberg (uitdragerij), CC BY 2.0 Generic, via Flickr

 Brutal getaways knocked paintings off walls and out of their frames and kept them folded even though rolling also kindled such damages as chipped, loosened paint.